TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/ms-pos.md

 ## Colouring

-On the Tracking Sheet, a cell with solid colouring shows the current assessment.
+On the Tracking Sheet, a cell with solid colouring indicates the current assessment.

 A cell with diagonal shading shows a previous assessment, making it easy to see what assessments need updating.